LSU Tigers women's basketball

+LSU was the 2023 NCAA national champion, having defeated Iowa 102–85 in the national championship game.

+Roster

 History

-Through the 2018–2019 season, LSU has made 27 AIAW/NCAA tournament appearances including 14 Sweet Sixteens, eight Elite Eights, and five Final Fours.
+Through the 2024–25 season, LSU has made 31 AIAW/NCAA tournament appearances including 17 Sweet Sixteens, 11 Elite Eights, and six Final Fours – highlighted by a national championship in 2023.
 The Lady Tigers have won the SEC regular season championship three times and the SEC Tournament championship twice.